Egg Freezing (Oocyte Cryopreservation) Program in New York

 When should you consider egg freezing?

-The ideal age for egg freezing is likely between the ages of 30 to 40 years.
+The ideal age for egg freezing, or Oocyte Cryopreservation, is likely between the ages of 30 to 40 years.
 Women who are less than 20 years of age usually have a number of years before fertility starts to decline, although some women in their 20s may be candidates if they have a family history of early menopause or signs of premature ovarian insufficiency.
-Fertility starts to decline for women in their mid to late thirties; optimally women would elective to freeze their eggs by 38 years of age.
-For women aged 38-41 years, egg freezing can also be a reasonable option pending fertility testing which can be done by one the Genesis Physicians.
+Fertility starts to decline for women in their mid to late thirties; optimally women would elect to freeze their eggs by 38 years of age.
+For women over age 38, egg freezing can also be a reasonable option pending fertility testing which can be done by one of the Genesis physicians.

 What is the process for egg freezing?